Find a Lender-Approved Local Conveyancer in Prestatyn

 Residential Landlord and Tenant Conveyancing solicitors in Prestatyn

-The list below is a non-comprehensive list of solicitors in Prestatyn specialising in landlord and tenant law and on the regulations governing different types of tenancies.
-This will likely include advice on Leasehold Valuation Tribunal proceedings
+The firms listed below are a small selection of solicitors in Prestatyn specialising in landlord and tenant law and on the regulations governing different types of tenancies.
+This could include advice on service charge disputes and the right to manage

 • D K Macbryde & Co, 4 Nant Hall Road, Prestatyn, Conwy, LL19 9LH